NishikiChisato/DigitalGarden/English Grammar in Use/Present Perfect Simple.md

 This is a brief overview, we're going to provide detailed explanation.

+We usually use present perfect to give a new information(announce a recent happening):
+- Ow!
+I've cut my finger.
+- The road is closed.
+There's been an accident.
+- The Police have arrested two men.
+	- Note: After announcing the news(use present perfect), we usually switch past simple to give the details ^meaning-news

 When we use the present perfect simple, there is a connection with now.
 The action in the past has a result now:
 - Tom has lost his key. -> he doesn't have it now.
 - He told me his name, but I've forgotten it. -> I can't remember it now